metalsoft-io/metalcloud-sdk-go/docs/ExternalConnectionAPI.md

 ## DeleteExternalConnectionLogicalNetwork

-> ExternalConnectionLogicalNetwork DeleteExternalConnectionLogicalNetwork(ctx, externalConnectionId, id).Execute()
+> DeleteExternalConnectionLogicalNetwork(ctx, externalConnectionId, id).Execute()

-Start deletion of an external connection logical network
+Start deletion of an external connection logical network.
+Only those in pending_activation state will be deleted.

 ### Example